 This is the longest period or stage that we had.
 It is mainly because we did not take it seriously enough and hope that at some point, it will be child-led and progress by itself.

-We have also seen times, actually, way more times, that he just pee in his underwear and ignore what had happened.
+We have also seen times, actually, way more times, that he just pee in his underwear and ignored what had happened.
 Of course, we would discover it pretty quickly, and I will take him to the potty and sat him down anyway just to let him understand the process.
 Then we do some cleaning and have a change of clean underwear.

 Luckily for us, my son started quite quickly to consistently inform before pooing, which I will explain further below.